STEM & Geology Professional Development Workshops & Field Trips

 STEM & geology teacher workshops provide Ohio’s educators with factual knowledge about the natural gas and oil industry, along with the history, science, and geology behind it, to take back to their classrooms.
 Career connections are incorporated into the curriculums and lessons in order to help educate students about all of the opportunities that are available within the natural gas and oil industry.
 Participants receive curriculum books that meet state and national standards and include background information and multiple hands-on activities for each unit.
 Teachers are also equipped with supplies for many of the curriculum activities, and numerous other educational and resourceful materials.
 Each workshop is worth CEU credits and when applicable, teachers have the opportunity to attend field trips and acquire Ashland graduate credits.

-2025 Teacher Workshop Dates Announced!
+2025 Teacher Workshop Registration is Open!

 STEM TEACHER WORKSHOP